dylanlott/vedh/.planning/STATE.md

 - [Phase ?]: 01-07: REQ-ACT-003 deliberately left NOT complete -- the requirement's substance (a working first-provider import) does not exist; marking it complete would overstate what shipped
 - [Phase ?]: 01-08: D-14 reversed to Archidekt at UAT (gap G-01-1); Moxfield's response contract is unobtainable without authorized API access, so archidektAdapter was implemented against the observed contract and moxfieldAdapter/errMoxfieldContractUnverified/moxfieldHost were removed outright (re-addable later if authorized Moxfield access is obtained)
 - [Phase ?]: 01-08: Human precondition recorded for enabling DECK_PROVIDER_ENABLED on archidekt.com -- a human must read https://archidekt.com/terms in a real browser first, since it is JS-rendered and no agent has JavaScript execution capability; building/testing the adapter does not require this
+- [Phase ?]: 01-09: Rule 1 bug fix -- archidektCollectorNumberRoundTrips gates formatArchidektDeckLine's printing-metadata suffix; a hyphenated Archidekt collector number (e.g. 'MH1-216' from The List reprints) previously folded into the parsed card name and silently failed to resolve, dropping 7 real cards from a 100-card deck (found via this plan's own fixture test)
+- [Phase ?]: 01-09: TestDeckImport_ArchidektURLPath's non-allowlisted-host subtest deliberately uses the real, unstubbed fetchDeckProviderURL (not a spy) since its own host check runs before any dial or DNS lookup -- a genuine end-to-end zero-dial proof

 ### Pending Todos